7 Ways Your Hiring Process May Be Unintentionally Excluding Neurodivergent Talent

 Recruiting through the same old channels

-Relating to point (1) above, some neurodivergent job applicants may not use the major conventional job sites and jobs boards.
+Relating to the point above, some neurodivergent job applicants may not use the major conventional job sites and jobs boards.
 To attract a wider range of candidates, it’s smart to be proactive and ensure your recruitment efforts are reaching out to school disability counsellors, disability charities, neurodiversity recruitment specialists, and neurodiversity-specific recruitment sites such as Uptimize partner Hire Autism’s job board.

 If you are looking to develop a specific neurodiversity hiring program, consider partnering with specialists in this area such as Uptimize partners Integrate Autism Advisors or Potentia.

-Unclear, misleading Job descriptions
+Unclear, misleading job descriptions